sodash/open-code/README.md

 Import projects into Eclipse -- everything in open-code, plus elasticsearch-java-client and flexi-gson

+### Install and use Bob the Builder

+Download `bob-all.jar` from <https://www.winterwell.com/software/downloads/bob-all.jar>

+Run it in the different projects (winterwell.utils, winterwell.web, etc) to get the depenencies (which are downloaded from Maven central).
+Bob is run via:

+`java -jar (path to)bob-all.jar`

+### Older jars

 In Eclipse's Java Build Path editor, import a new User Library from the file `open-code/userlibraries.userlibraries` This will give you the library `elasticsearch`